 - medicines may not include the new allergens on the label until the end of the 4 year transition period

-Sponsors will have four years to implement these changes and fully comply with the new rules.
+Sponsors have had four years to implement these changes and fully comply with the new rules.
 During the transition period, and until stock with old labels is gradually used up, it may be difficult for consumers to know whether their medicine's label includes the more comprehensive list of potential allergens.
 For this reason, the TGA has been undertaking targeted communications to consumers regarding the changes and specifically advising them to 'keep asking your doctor, pharmacist or other health professional about food allergen content in medications'.

 If you are treating patients with known allergies, consider discussing these labelling changes with them (graphics showing where to find allergen information on their medicine's label is now available on the Allergies and medicines page on the TGA website).
 In particular, it may be important to ensure patients with less common allergies understand that some potential allergens will still not be covered in the new labelling rules.
-Additionally, during the transition period, you may need to contact the sponsor of a specific medicine to confirm if it contains any potential allergens (these contact details are provided on the medicine label).
+Additionally, you may need to contact the sponsor of a specific medicine to confirm if it contains any potential allergens (these contact details are provided on the medicine label).

-- Medicine sponsors have until 31 August 2020 to make changes to their labels.
+- Medicine sponsors had until 31 August 2020 to make changes to their labels.

 - It is especially important to make sure that patients who may be sensitive or allergic to certain substances are aware that allergens may not be declared on old labels.